privacymachine/src/README.md

 On the branch **'develop'** we continue the development.

 Available documentation:
-  * The UserGuide in [german](https://www.privacymachine.eu/de/user-manual/) or [english - TODO:translate](https://www.privacymachine.eu/en/user-manual/) describes hardware and software requirements and an overview of the working principle.
+  * The UserGuide in [german](https://www.privacymachine.eu/de/user-manual/) describes hardware and software requirements.
+  * Here we describe an overview of the [working principle](https://www.privacymachine.eu/en/how-webtracking-works/).
   * The VPN Guide is currently only available on the german homepage: https://www.privacymachine.eu/de/vpn
-  * The folder pm/concept_and_notes contains many design documents
+  * The folder [pm/concept_and_notes](pm/concept_and_notes) contains many design documents
   * The BaseDisk-Build-HowTo is located at [packaging/BaseDisk/README.md](packaging/BaseDisk/README.md)
   * In the source code we prefer to write the documentation in the header files.